Yukino2002/WEC-Parallel-Computing/Readme.md

 I also appended all the process details in a list, and started all of them by using the .start() function.

-</br>All the processes, now started computing the sum of their subarray independently using the inbuilt sum() function in python, and added it to 'arr_sum'.
+</br>All the processes, now started computing the sum of their subarray independently using the inbuilt sum() function in python.
+To update the total sum in 'arr_sum' in the shared memory, we also used locks to prevent race condition.
+Race condition occurs when more than one process try to change the same dat or variable at the same time.
+This can result in unpredictable outputs.
+We use lock.acquire() and lock.release() to place and remove the lock respectively, once a lock is placed it cannot be accesses by another process till the lock is removed.

 Then I used another loop to join all the processes back to the main process after their execution.
 The .join() stops the main program from running the next set of commands until all the processes join back.